 Eye of the Predator

 Remember those wildlife documentaries where the eagle is stalking its prey?
 It’s eyes are locked onto the next meal, its focus is 100%.
 This is the mentality you need to emulate on the tennis court.
 Think of the tennis ball as your prey.
-Keep your eyes locked onto the ball at all times during the point, right up to the moment of impact of the ball on your racket strings.
+Keep your eyes locked onto the ball at all times during the point, right up to the moment of impact of the ball on your racket strings, and keep your head still through contact.
 Roger Federer is the best example of this skill.

-Inject the same predatory instincts into your movement.
+Inject the same predatory instincts into your footwork and movement.
 Crouch into the athletic position when waiting for your opponent’s serve.
+Don’t just stand there flat-footed.
 Move to the ball with fluid movements, perfectly balanced, perfectly poised, like the lion pursuing the gazelle with deadly power.

 Always be Aiming for Something